How to Transfer Photos from iPhone to USB Flash Drive

 The Photos app may not be present on older versions of the Mac operating system but the iPhoto will be present.
 The steps involved to transfer iPhone photos to Mac using iPhoto are similar to the new Photos app.

-- With the aid of a USB or iOS cable, connect iPhone to your Mac.
+- With the aid of a USB or iOS cable, connect iPhone or iPad to your Mac.

 - Check if the Photos app automatically opens.
 If it doesn't, manually open it.